bbrzycki/setigen/docs/source/basics.rst

 intensities, or simply any intensity below a reasonable threshold, to occur in your synthetic data.

-Adding Gaussian noise based on real observations
+Adding synthetic noise based on real observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can also generate synthetic noise whose parameters are sampled from real observations.
-Specifically, we can select the mean, standard deviation, and minimum from distributions of parameters estimated from observations.
+Specifically, we can select the mean for chi-squared noise, or additionally the standard deviation and minimum for Gaussian noise, from distributions of parameters estimated from observations.

-If no distributions are specified explicitly, noise parameters are sampled by default from pre-loaded distributions in :mod:`setigen`.
+If no distributions are provided by the user, noise parameters are sampled by default from pre-loaded distributions in :mod:`setigen`.
 These were estimated from GBT C-Band observations on frames with (dt, df) = (1.4 s, 1.4 Hz) and (tchans, fchans) = (32, 1024).
 Behind the scenes, the mean, standard deviation, and minimum intensity over each sub-frame in the observation were saved into three respective numpy arrays.

+The :code:`frame.add_noise_from_obs` function also uses chi-squared noise by default, selecting a mean intensity from the sampled observational distribution of means, and populating the frame with chi-squared noise accordingly.

+Alternately, by setting :code:`noise_type=gaussian` or :code:`noise_type=normal`
-The :code:`frame.add_noise_from_obs` function selects a mean, standard deviation, and minimum from these arrays (not necessarily all corresponding to the same original observational sub-frame), and populates your frame with Gaussian noise accordingly.
+the function will select a mean, standard deviation, and minimum from these arrays (not necessarily all corresponding to the same original observational sub-frame), and populates your frame with Gaussian noise.
 You can also set the :code:`share_index` parameter to True, to force these random noise parameter selections to all correspond to the same original observational sub-frame.